rob-Hitchens/TrustlessUpgrades/README.md

 ## Manage Releases

-- The account that deployed the `Proxy` is the intial (transferrable) Release Manager for the registry contract, which is not upgradable (there is no known reason why an upgradable version is out of the question).
+- The account that deployed the `Proxy` is the intial owner of the registry contract, which is not upgradable.
 - Each implementation contract inherits from the previous implementation contract source code.
 This is to prevent accidental overwrite of existing states.
-Existing storage layout and functions are preserved.
+Existing storage layout and functions are preserved in the proxy contract.
 Be sure to pass in a componentUid that matches the componentUid the registry expects or it will not accept the implementation.
+- Implementation contracts _should_ use the `onlyProxy` modifier to prevent implementation contracts writing to their own when called directly.
+They should only be called through the proxy to ensure all writes are to the proxy state.
 - Register additional implementation contracts.
 - Optionally set the default implementation to the new implementation contract.
 - Use the ABI of the implementation that matches the user's preferred implementation (includes default).
 The `Proxy` will delegate to the user's preferred implementation.
 - Optionally recall implementations.
 Set another default implementation before recalling the default implementation.

+## Full Decentralization

+The transferable registry owner is uniquely privileged to add and recall implementations and set the default implementation.
+This structure _implies_ considerable remaining centralized control, especially given that the default user configuration accepts all changes as the default implementation evolves.
+(Users who don't want push updates select an implementation and lock it in, which halts upgrade process.)

+The registry owner privilege is transferable.
+It is expected that this privilege would be transferred to a suitable governance contract to diffuse centralized control.
+Formulation and implementation of a less centralized governance process is a separate concern.
+All that is required is to deploy an acceptable governance contract and transfer registry ownership.
+Such a contract would define the proposal and approval processes for new implementations and recalls of problematic implementations.

+For emphasis, nothing the registry owner does can force an update upon individual users.
+The registry owner only controls the range of possibilities available to users.
+The registry owner should be primarily focused on quality assurance and ensuring no implementation harms the application or its users.
+The onboarding process for new implementations anticipates that users will want to see proposed implementations _as deployed and at a specific address_ so they can both examine the bytecode and vote on an unambiguous proposal.

+This structure can potentially bootstrap crowdsourcing of contract upgrades in a way that protects users from bad actors and well-meaning but flawed implementations.

 ## Tests